 - Any item that could blow away or roll off the roof will be secured.

-- A full clean of the site will be conducted after every shift to remove hazards that could blow away.
+- A full cleaning of the site will be conducted after every shift to remove hazards that could blow away.

 - Tools will be secured to scaffolding, cherry pickers, etc.

-- Any worker that sustains an injury will report the incident to his or her supervisor immediately.
+- Any worker who sustains an injury will report the incident to his or her supervisor immediately.